 Authors will find it helpful to follow the recommendations in this document whenever possible because, as described in the explanations, doing so improves the quality and clarity of reporting in manuscripts submitted to any journal, as well as the ease of editing.
 At the same time, every journal has editorial requirements uniquely suited to its purposes.
-Authors therefore need to become familiar with the specific instructions to authors published by the journal they have chosen for their manuscript-for example, the topics suitable for that journal, and the types of papers that may be submitted (for example, original articles, reviews, or case reports)-and should follow those instructions.
-The Mulford Library at the Medical College of Ohio maintains a useful compendium of instructions to authors at www.mco.edu/lib/instr/libinsta.html.
+Authors therefore need to become familiar with the Instructions to Authors specific to the journal they have chosen for their manuscript-for example, the topics suitable for that journal, and the types of papers that may be submitted (for example, original articles, reviews, or case reports)-and should follow those instructions.

 II.
-ETHICAL CONSIDERATIONS IN THE CONDUCT AND REPORTING OF RESEARCH II.A Authorship and Contributorship
+ETHICAL CONSIDERATIONS IN THE CONDUCT AND REPORTING OF RESEARCH

-II.A.1.
+II.
+A. Authorship and Contributorship

+II.
+A. 1.
 Byline Authors

-An "author" is generally considered to be someone who has made substantive intellectual contributions to a published study, and biomedical authorship continues to have important academic, social, and financial implications.
-(1) In the past, readers were rarely provided with information about contributions to studies from those listed as authors and in acknowledgments.
-(2) Some journals now request and publish information about the contributions of each person named as having participated in a submitted study, at least for original research.
+An "author" is generally considered to be someone who has made substantive intellectual contributions to a published study, and biomedical authorship continues to have important academic, social, and financial implications (1).
+In the past, readers were rarely provided with information about contributions to studies from persons listed as authors and in Acknowledgments (2).
+Some journals now request and publish information about the contributions of each person named as having participated in a submitted study, at least for original research.
 Editors are strongly encouraged to develop and implement a contributorship policy, as well as a policy on identifying who is responsible for the integrity of the work as a whole.

-While contributorship and guarantorship policies obviously remove much of the ambiguity surrounding contributions, it leaves unresolved the question of the quantity and quality of contribution that qualify for authorship.
-The International Committee of Medical Journal Editors has recommended the following criteria for authorship; these criteria are still appropriate for those journals that distinguish authors from other contributors.
+While contributorship and guarantorship policies obviously remove much of the ambiguity surrounding contributions, they leave unresolved the question of the quantity and quality of contribution that qualify for authorship.
+The ICJME has recommended the following criteria for authorship; these criteria are still appropriate for journals that distinguish authors from other contributors.

-- Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
-Authors should meet conditions 1, 2, and 3. - When a large, multi-center group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript (3).
-These individuals should fully meet the criteria for authorship defined above and editors will ask these individuals to complete journal-specific author and conflict of interest disclosure forms.
-When submitting a group author manuscript, the corresponding author should clearly indicate the preferred citation and should clearly identify all individual authors as well as the group name.
-Journals will generally list other members of the group in the acknowledgements.
-The National Library of Medicine indexes the group name and the names of individuals the group has identified as being directly responsible for the manuscript.
+- Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
+Authors should meet conditions 1, 2, and 3. - When a large, multicenter group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript (3).
+These individuals should fully meet the criteria for authorship/contributorship defined above and editors will ask these individuals to complete journal-specific author and conflict-of-interest disclosure forms.
+When submitting a manuscript authored by a group, the corresponding author should clearly indicate the preferred citation and identify all individual authors as well as the group name.
+Journals generally list other members of the group in the Acknowledgments.
+The NLM indexes the group name and the names of individuals the group has identified as being directly responsible for the manuscript; it also lists the names of collaborators if they are listed in Acknowledgments.

-- Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship. - All persons designated as authors should qualify for authorship, and all those who qualify should be listed. - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
+- Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship. - All persons designated as authors should qualify for authorship, and all those who qualify should be listed. - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.